 I am seeing some short posts do just as well as their long-form counterparts, sometimes even better.
 I used to pay special attention to staying within the 500-800 limit as advocated by marketing companies like HubSpot.
 Then I realised this was hurting the quality of my posts.

 The article should be as long as necessary to a) get the point or points across, and b) be satisfying to the reader.
 Artificially making a blog too short or too long can leave it feeling stilted or waffley.
-Here’s a short posts that did extremely well on affinity networking site, beBee
+Here’s a short post that did extremely well on affinity networking site, beBee

 This is a relatively short post by Javier Camera Rica, CEO of beBee.
 Javier gets to the point of the article using both the title graphic and his title to explain what the blog will be about.
 He then tells us why he sees these three networks as necessary for empowering personal brand, a hot topic area at the moment.
 He then gives a few short bulleted lists of instructions so that users can capitalise – something you should try including where appropriate too.